hidenori-shinohara/hidenori-shinohara.github.io/_posts/introduction_to_topological_manifolds/chapter7/2019-08-15-mappings-contractible-spaces-constant-pr-7-10.md

 TODO

 On the contrary, suppose $Y$ is contractible.
+Let a continuous function $f: X \rightarrow Y$ be given.
 Then there exists a fixed point $q \in Y$ and a function $H: Y \times I \rightarrow Y$ such that

 $$